 He wishes to “unfold” himself and become someone else.
 He now dives into his own features and how they would transform as he mirrors his lover.
 “Nowhere” would be “crooked” or “bent” because that would be a “dishonest” reflection of his lover.
 His own self is collapsing and he is becoming the image of the “you” in this piece.

 I want my conscience to be

 true before you;

 want to describe myself like a picture I observed

 like a new word I learned and embraced,

 through the deadliest storm.

 Not only does he seek to transform his physical appearance, he also wants to uphold his conscious “before you” and keep it “true.
 At this point in the poem the speaker begins to list off mundane, and one extraordinary, attributes of the world that he has “embraced” and will now describe himself as.
-He sees these three things as new “word[s]” that he has learned and enfolded.
-He will be as the “everyday jug, his “mother’s face” and lastely, as a “ship that carried me along / through the deadliest storm.”
+He sees these three things like new “word[s]” that he has learned and enfolded.
+He will be as the “everyday jug, his “mother’s face” and lastly, as a “ship that carried me along / through the deadliest storm.”
 These objects of his life are related to his lover and he sees both himself and herself within them.
 She is the everyday objects, the object of love, and the object of salvation.

 By listing off these elements of his life he hopes to become like them, and in turn, like the “you” referenced in this piece.

 Rainer Maria Rilke was born the only child of a German family living in Prague.
 When his schooling began he was sent to a military boarding academy but discharged, after transferring to the second school, for health reasons.
 He published his first book, Leben und Lieber: Bilder und Tagebuchblatter the year after he enrolled at Charles-Ferdinand University to study philosophy.
 This did not last long though, as he soon left for Munich to study art.
 While there we had a number of his plays put on and published two additional collections of poetry.